 Duty time is the portion of the day when a crew member is on duty in any capacity.
 The FAA limits the amount of time that is allowed on duty.
-No period of scheduled reserve may exceed 14 hours in any 24-hour period.
-However, once a flight assignment is received, the time equal to duty period assignment plus the amount of elapsed scheduled reserve may extend to 20 hours.
-In case where the duty period plus elapsed scheduled reserve exceeds 14 hours, the flight crewmember must receive a rest period of at least 12 consecutive hours following completion of the duty assignment.
-The FAA has rules for flight attendance duty and rest requirements.
-Those rules can be found under part 121 and 135 operations.
+No period of the scheduled reserve may exceed 14 hours in any 24-hour period.
+However, once a flight assignment is received, the time equal to the duty period assignment plus the amount of elapsed scheduled reserve may be extended to 20 hours.
+In cases where the duty period plus elapsed scheduled reserve exceeds 14 hours, the flight crew member must receive a rest period of at least 12 consecutive hours following the completion of the duty assignment.
+The FAA has rules for flight attendance duty and rests requirements.
+Those rules can be found under parts 121 and 135 operations.

 |Maximum Scheduled Duty Period||Required Scheduled Rest (Duty Break)||Actual Rest May Be Reduced To||If Rest Reduced, Next Scheduled Duty* Must Not Exceed||If Reduced Rest, Next Actual Rest** (Compensatory) Must Be|